List of BlackBerry products: Consumer models (8000 and 9000 series)

-Beginning with the 8700-series models in 2006, RIM began to aggressively add consumer features to BlackBerry models, in an aim to capture more of the consumer market from competitors such as Treo and Motorola Q. In this progression of models, the additions include better quality screens, more memory, built-in chat software, first cameraphone, microSD memory card slot, built-in mapping software, and other consumer-specific features.
+Beginning with the 8700-series models in 2006, RIM began to aggressively add consumer features to BlackBerry models, in an aim to capture more of the consumer market from competitors such as Treo, Nokia Eseries, and Motorola Q. In this progression of models, the additions include better quality screens, more memory, built-in chat software, cameras, microSD memory card support, built-in mapping software, and other consumer-specific features.
 The BlackBerry Pearl 8100 was the first BlackBerry without a trackwheel, which was replaced by a miniature trackball to enable full 4-way and mouse-style navigation on a BlackBerry.
 The look of the new trackball gave the "Pearl" its name.

 The 9000 series was launched in 2008.